SAVE THE DATE: NOVEMBER 15, 2021 - AWARDS CEREMONY

 Public, Charter, Private, & Homeschool

-ESSAYS DUE to the Stanislaus County Office of Education, (Security Desk, 1st Floor)
+ESSAYS DUE to the Stanislaus County Office of Education (Format TBD)

 The American Heritage Scholarship Program seeks to increase our understanding of what it means to be an American.
 Unlike other nations, the essence of American nationality has little to do with our country of origin or the specifics of our religious faith.
 While the American spirit embraces such diversity, what unites us as a people is a shared set of principles and ideals which proclaim our freedoms and set forth our responsibilities.

 This program is intended to encourage teens, and the public, to think about what makes the United States unique in the world, with a focus on the Constitution.
 Previous lectures have looked at the Patriot Act, the First Amendment, the separation of church and state, and the role of political parties.